 One defected to Labour and one resigned.
 Both felt slighted that their personal ambitions were not being satisfied.
 Both were Bengali men with some standing in their wards.
 One was the candidate who replaced John Rees in Whitechapel.
 Another was, in fact, one of the people hand picked by Abjol and Azmal as the only possible choice in Shadwell.15

 Arguments also took place in Birmingham in the run-up to the 2007 council elections.
 The candidate supported by Salma Yaqoob had been in the Conservative Party until just three months before.
 He had been planning to stand against Respect as an independent in a neighbouring ward.
-When SWP member Helen Salmon argued against adopting him as Respect’s candidate, Salma Yaqoob said Helen Salmon “had a problem with Asian candidates”.16 Then came the selection meeting for King’s Heath—an ethnically and religiously mixed ward.
-Salma Yaqoob had previously suggested that Helen Salmon should be the candidate.
-But in the week prior to the selection meeting about 50 people were recruited to Respect in the ward (at a time when there were only about 70 paid-up Respect members in the whole of south Birmingham).
-An Asian Muslim recruitment consultant was put forward as an alternative candidate at the last minute and he was selected by 30 votes to 20.
-The overall outcome of the argument in Birmingham was a complete change in the character of Respect’s list of candidates in 2007 compared to the list of year before.
-There was now a slate made up entirely of men from Pakistani backgrounds instead of an ethnic mix containing a majority of women.
+When a Birmingham-based SWP member argued against adopting him as Respect’s candidate, Salma Yaqoob said that they “had a problem with Asian candidates”.16 In another case, about 50 people suddenly joined Respect to vote for Asian Muslim consultant as candidate.
+The overall outcome was a complete change in the character of Respect’s list of candidates in 2007 in Birmingham compared to the year before.
+It was now made up entirely of men from Pakistani backgrounds instead of an ethnic mix containing a majority of women.